cappe987/cappe987.github.io/_posts/2019-11-21-dynamic-vs-static.markdown

 you may want to learn to control yourself.

 Dynamic typing tends to lead to less verbose languages.
 Without static type checking, the need to write out types disappears.
-This can be a great feature for a newcomer.
+This lowers the bar for newcomers.
 A less verbose language with no strict compiler yelling at them usually appears more welcoming.
 If you compare the previously mentioned code snippets of `map` in Python to the `Select` in C#, you can easily guess which one a new programmer would go for.